danielpeter/specfem3d/03_mesh_generation.md

 density of the material (given in kg/m$^{3}$).

 Q
 quality factor to use in case of a simulation with attenuation turned on.
 It should be between 1 and 9000.
 In case no attenuation information is available, it can be set to zero.
 You can either specify a single Q value, in which case it will be assumed to be pure shear attenuation $Q_{\mu}$, or two separate values for bulk and shear attenuation, $Q_{\kappa}$ and $Q_{\mu}$ respectively.
 Note that Qmu is always equal to Qs, but Qkappa is in general not equal to Qp.
-To convert one to the other see doc/note_on_Qkappa_versus_Qp.pdf and utils/attenuation/conversion_from_Qkappa_Qmu_to_Qp_Qs_from_Dahlen_Tromp_959_960.f90.
+To convert one to the other see `doc/note_on_Qkappa_versus_Qp.pdf` and `utils/attenuation/conversion_from_Qkappa_Qmu_to_Qp_Qs_from_Dahlen_Tromp_959_960.f90`.

 Please note that your Vp- and Vs-speeds are given for a reference frequency.
-To change this reference frequency, you change the value of `ATTENUATION_f0_REFERENCE` in the main constants file `constants.h` found in subdirectory `src/shared/`.
+To change this reference frequency, you change the value of `ATTENUATION_f0_REFERENCE` defined (in Hz) in input file `DATA/Par_file`.
 The code uses a constant $Q$ quality factor, write(IMAIN,\*) "but approximated based on a series of Zener standard linear solids (SLS).
 The approximation is thus performed in a given frequency band determined based on that `ATTENUATION_f0_REFERENCE` reference frequency.

 anisotropic_flag
 Flag describing the anisotropic model to use in case an anisotropic simulation should be conducted.
 See the file `model_aniso.f90` in subdirectory `src/generate_databases/` for an implementation of the anisotropic models.
 In case no anisotropy is available, it can be set to zero.